-In that regard, we commend the Director-General for his dedicated efforts to keep the pace of the works to establish the CTC.
-The estimation that the foundation stone will be laid still this year, and that building will be completed by 2023, is particularly auspicious.
+In that regard, we commend the Director-General for his dedicated efforts to keep the pace of the works to establish the ChemTech Centre.
+The estimation that the foundation stone will still be laid this year, and that building will be completed by 2023, is particularly auspicious.

 It is paramount to provide the OPCW with the material means to implement the Convention.
-In that sense, the States Parties are due to soon engage with the Secretariat to discuss the "Program and Budget" for the next period.
-The scope of those debates this year will be enlarged, with the introduction of the biannual budget, as approved by the XXIV Conference of the States Parties.
+In that sense, the States Parties are due to soon engage with the Technical Secretariat to discuss the Draft Programme and Budget for the next period.
+The scope of those debates this year will be enlarged, with the introduction of the biennial budget, as approved by the Twenty-Fourth Session of the Conference of the States Parties.

-In that connection, Brazil stresses, from the outset, our preference for a proposal which maintains the national assessed contributions within the range of "Zero Nominal Growth".
+In that connection, Brazil stresses, from the outset, our preference for a proposal which maintains the national assessed contributions within the range of 'zero nominal growth'.
 This principle, which is dear to several delegations to the OPCW, gains particular relevance in the context of the current pandemic, whose full economic side-effects in our national economies are yet to be seen, but as of now cannot be ignored.

-Also regarding the Programme and Budget for 2022-2023, we would like to once again reiterate that the reduction of resources earmarked in the regular budget for international cooperation and assistance activities, as approved by the CSP-25, is a matter of great concern.
-In a spirit of compromise, Brazil has accepted the arrangement proposed by the Secretariat for the current year.
-That decision, however, was based on the understanding that such reduction has been a one-off measure taken in exceptional circumstances, and that it will by no means be considered as a new benchmark for future regular budgets.
+Also, regarding the Programme and Budget for 2022-2023, we would like to once again reiterate that the reduction of resources earmarked in the regular budget for international cooperation and assistance activities, as approved by the Twenty-Fifth Session of the Conference of the States Parties, is a matter of great concern.
+In a spirit of compromise, Brazil has accepted the arrangement proposed by the Technical Secretariat for the current year.
+That decision, however, was based on the understanding that such a reduction was a one-off measure taken in exceptional circumstances, and that it will by no means be considered as a new benchmark for future regular budgets.

-In the same vein, regarding the report about transfers of funds during 2020 (note of the DG numbered EC-97/DG-12), it stands out that the International Cooperation and Assistance Programme has been drained of its budgetary resources at the rate of EUR 694.000,00.
+In the same vein, regarding the report about transfers of funds during 2020 (Note by the Director-General, EC-97/DG.12), it stands out that the International Cooperation and Assistance programme has been drained of its budgetary resources at the rate of EUR 694.000,00.
 Unfortunately, that is a trend that has been ongoing for the past five years, and as such is also a matter of great concern.
-We urge the Secretariat and all the States Parties to bear in mind the legitimate claims of the developing countries for an always improving and enlarging international cooperation.
+We urge the Technical Secretariat and all the States Parties to bear in mind the legitimate claims of the developing countries for an always improving and enlarging international cooperation.

-Brazil notes the efforts of the States Parties and the Technical Secretariat to advance with the work of the facilitation on organizational governance issues.
+Brazil notes the efforts of the States Parties and the Technical Secretariat to advance with the work of the facilitation on organisational governance issues.
 We congratulate Ambassadors Laura Dupuy, of Uruguay, and Matthew Neuhaus, of Australia, for their leading role, and thank them for the virtual meetings convened to push the process forward.

 Recently, the States Parties were presented with a first draft of a decision to amend the OPCW tenure policy.
 Brazil agrees that some degree of flexibility should be given to the Director-General and the Technical Secretariat in the recruitment process, in order to ensure business continuity and high standards of service by the OPCW's staff.

-When discussing the subject, the underlying considerations should be the desire of the States Parties to maintain the OPCW as a non-career organization, and the need to address certain issues such as the geographical imbalance currently observed.
+When discussing the subject, the underlying considerations should be the desire of the States Parties to maintain the OPCW as a non-career organisation, and the need to address certain issues such as the geographical imbalance currently observed.
 In that context, any exception to the current rules must be carefully weighted against the risks of perpetuating current imbalances.
 We look forward to receive and discuss the updated draft, which is due to include the inputs received from several States Parties, including Brazil.